Politics and religion:

 - Called an Oglodi by Bristleback, N'aix is quite different from the rest of the bunch, mainly because he has been rotting for quite a long time and is more of a living corpse at this point.
 The basic facial features of his are much akin to the rest, which is more or less enough.

 Some of the neutral creeps present on the battlefield are part of the artful in their brutish ways Centaur clans.
 Having evolved in a natural habitat that makes establishing prolonged existence a challenge (which is the tablelands of Druud), they have no appreciation for most things, lacking such basic things as written language, any kind of folklore or music, instead making up for it by seeing much more in killing and battle than any other race might ever find possible - their biggest cultural event being gladiator-esque fights on the arena of Omexe.
 It's rather logical that these occasionally horned half-equines are fearsome warriors.
 Quite similar to the Oglodi with whom they share land, some centaurs have blank eyes.
+The entirety of the Centaur race despises the mere concept of a saddle.

 - Bradwarden is the cultural savant of the centaur race, being the champion of Omexe who now seeks out challenge in battle outside of the land which is already closely acquainted with his works of art.

 Described to be atrociously dumb creatures who have trouble with feeding themselves, let alone reproducing, they seem to be very muscular and tall, and also overweight.
 There are different ogres, some of them appearing to be smaller and having fur and tusks.
 Their skin and fur color varies from yellow to orange and blue.
+Their already questionable intellegence seems to be degrading over the generations - ancient ogres were skilled artisans and architectors.
+By ogre standarts.
+But at least they understood the concepts.

-- Is/are born every generation or so, spots/spot two heads and can actually function on the same level most other species do - adding to that, is blessed with Dumb Luck, an ability to fall unto streaks of impossible fortune.
+- Is/are born every generation or so, spots/spot two heads and can actually function on almost the same level most other species do - adding to that, is blessed with Dumb Luck, an ability to fall unto streaks of impossible fortune.

 - Razzil rides an ogre - and a very intellegent ogre at that, being able to maintain a conversation with his master, obey his commands and talks in a rather eloquent (in comparison to other specimen) manner.
 His feet are alsdo structured differently.
 Either way, it isn't clear whether this ogre belongs to a different species altogether or this is just Razzil's influence.